surendrapatel99/MyClass-Attendance-System/README.md

 <!DOCTYPE html>
 <html>
   <body>
-    <a href=" https://surendrapatel99.github.io/MyClass-Attendance-System/" target="_blank"> Click here to view this website </a>
+    <a href='https://surendrapatel99.github.io/MyClass-Attendance-System/'> Click here to view this website </a>
   </body>
 </html>